jurev/knockout/README.md

 ## Knockout

-Knockout aims to extend the basic importing mechanisms in Python by allowing more exotic stuff to be added to sys.path.
+Knockout aims to extend the basic importing mechanisms in Python3 by allowing more exotic stuff to be added to sys.path.

+### TODO

+- add tests
+- PyPy support with sandbox mode
+- Hy support

 ### Importers

-Currently, the available importers are:
+Currently, the available importer is:

 - *urlimport.py*: Import modules from anywhere on the web by adding URLs to sys.path.
-- *github.py*: Import modules from Github repositories.

 ### Importing modules from the web